rango1105/rango1105/README.md

 # 👋 Hello there!
-I'm **John**! 💻✨
+I'm **Atharva**! 💻✨

 ## 🌍 About Me

-I'm a passionate **Senior Full Stack Developer**.
+I'm a passionate **Software Developer**.
 With a rich blend of front-end and back-end skills, I specialize in creating robust applications that provide excellent user experiences and optimize data processing. 🚀

 ---